 The need for on-going and future medical care will also be taken into consideration when calculating the amount of an award.
 The costs of plastic surgery to reduce or remove scars can also be included in a jury award or settlement.

 While California State holds the canine owner at full responsibility for the actions of his or her pet, it could hurt a victim’s case if it is shown that the dog was being provoked in any way.

 Many special circumstances regarding the severity of the injury could dramatically change the difference in the amount of compensation.
 An experienced Huntington Beach dog bites lawyer will help to ensure that all aspects of the injury are being considered, including future medical care or cosmetic surgery.

-Worried about your statute of limitations?
-Call (800) 838-6644 to obtain a free consultation and find out if your claim can be pursued for financial compensation as well as more information about how much money you can get.
+Call (714) 898-4444 to obtain a free consultation and find out if your claim can be pursued for financial compensation as well as more information about how much money you can get.

 We won’t be able to tell you how much you will get, but we can help you learn more about the process and what you can expect.

 Attorney Tim Ryan is author of "The Personal Injury Victim's Bible" and has assisted thousands of injury victims, obtaining more than $1 billion for his clients collectively since 1981.